NET-A-PORTER/dynamo-mapper/README.md

 Only some Scala types (Map, String) are supported.
 Only some DynamoDB types are supported (Map, String).

-Praise, Pull Requests, and/or Constructive Criticism is very welcome.
+Praise, a Pull Request, and/or Constructive Criticism is very welcome.